 Her research is highly interdisciplinary and collaborative, incorporating methods and concepts from multiple disciplines of biology and engineering, such as cell and developmental biology, synthetic biology, biomechanics, and material sciences.
-In particular, her group studies the design principles of biological architecture, such as slender-body structures, at multi-scales (from cells to organ systems, e.g. hairs, fibres, shoots).
-They test key determinants of functional forms by the fabrication of artificial models and bio-fabrication via synthetic biology technology.
+In particular, her group studies the design principles of biological structure and architecture, such as slender bodies, at multi-scales from cells to organ systems (e.g. hairs, fibres, shoots).
+They test key determinants of functional forms by the fabrication of artificial models and bio-fabrication via synthetic biology.

 Prior to joining Imperial College in 2019 as a Senior Lecturer (Associate Professor), Naomi was a group leader at the University of Edinburgh, first as a Chancellor's Fellow and then as a Royal Society University Research Fellow.
 She received a PhD in Molecular, Cellular, and Developmental Biology from Yale University (USA) for molecular dissection of organ-identity-dependent differentiation in Arabidopsis petals and stamens.
 As a postdoctoral fellow at University of Bern (Switzerland) and École Normale Supérieure de Lyon (France), Naomi developed new methods for mechanical treatment and characterization of living tissues.

 Kocaoglan EG, Radhakrishnan D, Nakayama N, 2023, Synthetic developmental biology: molecular tools to re-design plant shoots and roots, Journal of Experimental Botany, Vol:74, ISSN:0022-0957, Pages:3864-3876

 Mason SE, Nakayama N, 2023, Self-burying robot morphs wood to sow seeds, Nature, Vol:614, ISSN:0028-0836, Pages:415-416